2023 Most Focused Bachelor’s Degree Colleges for General Engineering in the New England Region

 Avg Cost*

 This year’s “Schools for a Bachelor’s Highly Focused on Engineering Major in the New England Region” ranking looked at 19 colleges that offer degrees in a bachelor’s in general engineering.
-The colleges and universities that top this list are recognized because their general engineering program is one of the largest majors offered at the school.
+That schools that top this list have a program in general engineering in which the largest percentage of students at the school are enrolled.

 More Ways to Rank General Engineering Schools

-Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools for a Bachelor’s Highly Focused on Engineering Major in the New England Region” list, to help you choose the best school for you.
+When choosing the right school for you, it’s important to arm yourself with all the facts you can.
+To that end, we’ve created a number of major-specific rankings, including this “Schools for a Bachelor’s Highly Focused on Engineering Major in the New England Region” list to help you make the college decision.

 Schools for a Bachelor’s Highly Focused on Engineering Major in the New England Region